cfx

 So if we run the following command:

-cfx xpi --update-link https://example.com/addon/latest --update-url https://example.com/addon/update_rdf
+cfx xpi --update-link https://example.com/addon/latest

-will create two files:
+cfx will create two files:

 - an XPI file which embeds

-- an RDF file which embeds
+https://example.com/addon/update_rdfas the value ofupdateURL - an RDF file which embeds

-as the value ofupdateLink
+https://example.com/addon/latestas the value ofupdateLink.

 Supported Options

-option.
+the --pkgdir option.
 You can also embed arguments in the XPI using the

-option: if you do this the arguments will be passed to your
+--static-args option: if you do this the arguments will be passed to your

 add-on whenever it is run.